 Solo Surfing in Sri Lanka?
 Here are the Best Spots!

 If you’re a beginner, you may want to consider Weligama, which is located at the southernmost point of the island.
 The beach break is settled in a bay, making it ideal for hopeful surfers just starting out, and is also usually protected from the wind even when other surf points along the Southern Coast are blown out.
-Nearly 145km away from Colombo, Weligama is accessible through the Southern Expressway.
+Nearly 145km away from Colombo, Weligama is accessible via the Southern Expressway.

 Unawatuna is popular among families as it’s relatively safe and protected.
 Unawatuna Bay is a great place to learn surfing, but the swell along the beach isn’t consistently great.
-You must exercise caution when at Kabalana as, despite the short waves at the shore being conducive for learning to surf, there are riptides at the main point which could drag you out to sea.
+You must exercise caution when at Kabalana, as despite the short waves at the shore being conducive for learning to surf, there are riptides at the main point which could drag you out to sea.

 Mirissa is a great place for beginners, as its gentle waves make it easier for newbie surfers to learn and adapt.
 The 2km stretch has tons of water activities, but it’s towards the furthermost ride that you will find the surf spots.
 The crescent-shaped Mirissa Bay surf point accommodates both right and left handers over at the reef break and the harbour.
 There are two major surf seasons annually at Mirissa – August to December and November to April.

 The list doesn’t stop there.
 Once you’ve made friends with the local surfer community, you will learn more about the hard-to-access, secret surf spots.
 Some of them are incredibly difficult and are not meant for novices, but there are also little picturesque nooks just waiting to be discovered.
 So go ahead, be curious, and explore!